carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Cons:

+-   It's not clear which namespace an identifier is in without scanning to the start of the file.
--   Can be hard to find the end of a namespace.
+-   It can be hard to find the end of a namespace.
 For examples addressing this, end-of-namespace comments are called for by both the [Google](https://google.github.io/styleguide/cppguide.html#Namespaces) and [Boost](https://github.com/boostorg/geometry/wiki/Guidelines-for-Developers)